Free Delivery

 Alcohol levels can be high, especially in Manduria.
 That warmth is part of the style, but it’s another reason these wines tend to work best with food.

 Puglia is hot, dry and bright through most of the growing season.
-The grape ripens easily here.
+The variety ripens easily here.

 The best vineyards often rely on: